-7.1.
 The Standard Universe

-The standard universe was the only universe supplied by the earliest versions of Condor and is a descendant of the Remote Unix [46] facility.
+The standard universe was the only universe supplied by the earliest versions of Condor and is a descendant of the Remote UNIX [50] facility.

-The goal of the standard universe is to faithfully reproduce the user's home Unix environment for a single process running at a remote site.
+The goal of the standard universe is to faithfully reproduce the user's home POSIX environment for a single process running at a remote site.
 The standard universe provides emulation for the vast majority of standard system calls including file I/O, signal routing, and resource management.
-Process creation and inter-process communication are not supported.
-Users requiring such features are advised to consider the MPI and PVM universes or the MW problem solver, all described above.
+Process creation and inter-process communication are not supported and users requiring such features are advised to consider the MPI and PVM universes or the MW problem solver, all described above.